wjys/DM1123-VFS-FA15/projects/dm1123_vfs_end_of_semester_deliverables.md

 * What assignment(s) did you like the most and why?
 * What assignment(s) did you like the least and why?
 * What change(s) would you make to this class and why?
-* Feedback re: required books
-  * Graphic Design: The New Basics
-  * Type On Screen

-#### Letter to Next Cohort

-*Email your letter as a pdf to jys325@nyu.edu.
-Do NOT put letters on basecamp, a public forum.*

-Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.